 Sam’s Chowder House is one of those places.
 Though casual in decor, this gigantic restaurant is perched high enough to get a beautiful view of the bay.
 This restaurant is where you order dishes and are convinced the last one is the best.
 Flavorful and cooked to perfection appears to be their guiding principle.

 Surprisingly, there are several Italian restaurants in the area.
 Here are two of them:

 Although there is no ocean view, the drive down to Mezzaluna takes you closer to the harbor filled with boats of all sizes.
 The menu includes farm-to-table entrees and vegetarian options — and I am still raving about my meal ending with the gelato and expresso dessert.

 The minute you walk into Fattoria e Mare, you are convinced you are in a restaurant in Italy.
 Everything about this restaurant reflects the owner’s attention to detail.
 A conversation with him reveals his philosophy: “If it is not the best product in the area, I do not include it on my menu.”

 The Beach House Hotel Half Moon Bay is located about 4 miles from downtown Half Moon Bay on Highway 101.
 Once you walk to the entrance under a portico, the registration area unfolds before you.
 Ocean decor, fresh lemon water, and a fireplace that would be welcoming on a chilly winter night lead you to the staff, who are ready to help you get settled in for your stay.

 When you walk into your room, you will most likely be surprised.
-The unusual configuration of the suites has you walking past a king-size bed and then stepping down into a living area, complete with a pull-out sofa.
+The unusual configuration of guest rooms has you walking past a king-size bed and then stepping down into a living area, complete with a pull-out sofa.
 Opposite the living room is a full kitchen which will have you at least considering making a meal or two.

 Coastside Or Half Moon Bay?